Vicente Julbe

 Vicente Julbe (c.
 1800 - c.
 1860) was Mayor of Ponce, Puerto Rico, from 1 October 1851 to 14 February 1854.
-(Note: Socorro Girón states Vicente Julbe's position was that of a corregidor, a person named by the King to acts as mayor.(Socorro Girón.
+(Note: Socorro Girón states Vicente Julbe's position was that of a corregidor, a person named by the King to act as mayor.(Socorro Girón.
 Ponce, el Teatro La Perla y La Campana de la Almudaina.
 Gobierno Municipal de Ponce.
 Ponce, Puerto Rico.
 1992. page 52.))
 He was a Spanish military officer with the rank of Coronel.

 Mayoral term

 Julbe is remembered for an edict he issued in October 1852.
 It stipulated that all homeowners were responsible for building a sidewalk in front of the houses.
 The sidewalk was to be 45 inches wide, have a slight inclination towards the street for rain water runoff, and be made of bricks.